 According to a 2016 study, acetyl-L-carnitine significantly improved:

 - physical conditions

 Participants received either a placebo or 3 grams per day of acetyl-L-carnitine for 8 weeks.
-Significant differences between the groups were noted at 12 weeks.
+Researchers noted significant differences between the groups at 12 weeks.
 This indicates that the neurotoxicity persists without further clinical intervention.

-N-Acetyl cysteine isn’t found naturally in foods, but cysteine is in most high-protein foods.
-You can take it as a supplement in amounts of 1,200 mg once or twice per day.
+NAC isn’t found naturally in foods, but cysteine is in most high protein foods.
+You can take it as a supplement in amounts of 1,200 milligrams once or twice per day.

 Results of a

-Curcumin is a cooking herb known for its anti-inflammatory, antioxidant, and analgesic properties.
-It may help to relieve numbness and tingling in your hands and feet.
-It’s available in supplement form, or you can take 1 teaspoon of turmeric powder with 1/4 teaspoon fresh ground pepper three times per day.
+Curcumin is available in supplement form, or you can take 1 teaspoon of turmeric powder with 1/4 teaspoon fresh ground pepper three times per day.

 You can also use fresh or powdered turmeric to make tea.
 You can add it to foods such as curries, egg salads, and yogurt smoothies.